tewarid/tewarid.github.io/_posts/2002/2002-09-03-criteria-to-evaluate-a-good-software-course.md

 tags: opinion software course training
 comments: true
 ---
+# Criteria to evaluate a good software course

 The following criteria can be used to evaluate the quality of a good software course